Maine Medical Center eases restrictions on visitation of non-COVID patients

-Restrictions that remain as part of the visitor policy include:
+A number of visitation safety measures remain as part of the visitor policy including:

 - COVID units: No visitors except for compassionate care, to be managed by Care Team.